Assumption High School (Iowa)

-Assumption High School (AHS) is a Roman Catholic high school in the Roman Catholic Diocese of Davenport in the U.S. state of Iowa.
-Bridget Murphy is the current principal of Assumption High.
+Assumption High School (AHS) is a private Catholic high school in the Diocese of Davenport in the U.S. state of Iowa.
+Bridget Murphy is the current principal.

 In 1958, AHS opened its doors as a co-institutional facility, with the merger of St. Ambrose Academy and Immaculate Conception Academy.
 AHS became coeducational in 1969.

 Academics

 AHS offers AP classes and dual-enrollment college courses on campus.
 The majority of the school's upperclassmen take the ACT, and their scores consistently rank above the Iowa and national averages.

 Most Assumption students come from Catholic feeder schools, such as St. Paul the Apostle (Panthers), John F. Kennedy (Crusaders), Lourdes (Lancers), & All Saints (Saints).

 Faculty and staff

 AHS's faculty is made up of mostly lay teachers with priests and nuns teaching several religion courses.
 Many hold master's degrees in education or content areas, and all meet the criteria for the Iowa teaching standards.